Convergence of Finite Memory Q-Learning for POMDPs and Near Optimality of Learned Policies under Filter Stability: An Alternative Finite Window Belief-MDP Reduction and its Approximation

 \begin{remark} In \cite{kara2020near}, we constructed finite state approximate belief MDP using the state space $\hat{Z}_{\pi^*}^N$ defined in (\ref{finite_set_belief}).
 However, different from the approach we use in this paper, to determine the approximate states, we used a nearest neighbor map, to choose the closest element from the set $\hat{Z}_{\pi^*}^N$ to the $\P(\sX)$-valued belief state $z_t:=\sPr\{X_{t} \in \,\cdot\, | Y_0,\ldots,Y_t, U_0, \ldots, U_{t-1}\}$ under the {\it bounded Lipchitz} (BL) metric.
-We recall that the bounded Lipchitz metric, $\rho_{BL}$, for some $\mu,\nu\in\P(\mathds{X})$ is given in \ref{BLmetric}.
+We recall that the bounded Lipchitz metric, $\rho_{BL}$, for some $\mu,\nu\in\P(\mathds{X})$ is given in (\ref{BLmetric}).
 To find the closest element from $\hat{Z}_{\pi^*}^N$ one needs to know the belief state realization $z_t$ and to calculate/update the belief state, the system dynamics need to be known.
 However, as we will see later, the $Q$ learning algorithm presented here, using only the finite window information variables $I_t^N$, converges to the optimality equation of an approximate belief MDP that maps the belief state to an element from $\hat{Z}_{\pi^*}^N$ with matching finite window information rather than the closest element under the bounded Lipschitz metric.
 Hence, the alternative belief MDP construction and the approximation setup we have presented in this section serves better to analyze the approximate Q-learning algorithm which strictly uses the finite-window memory variables.
 In other words, one does not need to calculate the belief state but only needs to keep track of the information variables $I_t^N$ for the approximation method introduced in this section.
 In particular, the state $(\pi_{t-N}^-,I_t^N)$ is always mapped/quantized to $(\pi^*,I_t^N)$ which can be done without the knowledge or computation of $\pi_{t-N}^-$ as long as we have $I_t^N$ available.
+Furthermore, In \cite{kara2020near}, since we directly work with the topology and the metrics on the space of probability measures, the distinction between different realizations of history variables might be lost, as we only care about the resulting posterior distribution on the hidden state variable, e.g., different realizations of history variables may produce same posterior distribution.
+However, for the finite-memory Q-learning iterations, it is key to be able to differentiate between the different realizations of finite-memory feedback variables.
+Hence, in this paper, we put a different topology on $\hat{Z}_{\pi^*}^N$, by separating the finite-memory variables, rather than directly working with probability measures.
+This approach helps us to distinguish between different finite-memory realizations.

 On the other hand, one advantage of the approximation scheme used in \cite{kara2020near} is that because of the nearest neighbourhood map, one naturally arrives at a smaller approximation error.
 Furthermore, because of the continuity properties of the nearest neighbor map under the BL metric, one is able to work with the weak convergence topology, as such, we get an upper bound in terms of the BL metric $\rho_{BL}$, such that the bounding term is which is always dominated by the total variation metric that we use in this section. $\diamond$ \end{remark}